 Early pub-sub implementations restricted subscriptions to pre-defined topics or channels, such as weather, world news, finance, among others.
 Subscribers would hence be "spammed" with more (irrelevant) information than of interest.
 The second generation of pub-subs evolved by allowing predicate expressions; here, user profiles are described as conjunctions of (attribute, value) pairs.
-In order to add further descriptive capability to the user profiles, third-generation pub-subs adopted the eXtensible Markup Language (XML) as the standard format for data exchange, due to its self-describing and extensible nature.
+In order to add further descriptive capability to the user profiles, third-generation pub-subs adopted the eXtensible Markup Language (XML) as the standard format for data exchange, due to its selfdescribing and extensible nature.
 Exchanged documents are now encoded with XML, while profiles are expressed with XML query languages, such as XPath [2].
-Such systems take advantage of the powerful querying that XML query languages offer: profiles can now describe requests not only on the document values but also on the structure of the messages allowing the matching of complex twig-like profiles within tree-structured messages.
+Such systems take advantage of the powerful querying that XML query languages offer: profiles can now describe requests not only on the document values but also on the structure of the messages1 allowing to match complex twig-like messages.